Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models: Main Theoretical Results

 \section{Main Theoretical Results}

-As shown in the previous section, we consider that data are generated from a discretized SDE whose distribution may be non-Gaussian due to multiplicative noise.
-This setting allows us to relax several standard assumptions that are commonly adopted in causal graph inference; however, it also creates fundamental technical challenges for both the formulation and the theoretical analysis.
+As shown in the previous section, we consider data generated by a continuous-time SDE and observed at discrete times whose distribution may be non-Gaussian due to multiplicative noise.
+This setting allows us to relax several standard assumptions that are commonly adopted in causal graph inference; however, it also creates fundamental technical challenges for both the formulation and theoretical analysis.